trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/workspaces/Enable-and-set-up-expense-violations.md

    - **Receipt required amount**: How much a single expense can cost before a receipt is required

 {% include info.html %}
-Ieatta includes certain system mandatory violations that can't be disabled, even if your policy has violations turned off.
+Expensify includes certain system mandatory violations that can't be disabled, even if your policy has violations turned off.
 {% include end-info.html %}

 # Set category rules